-After talking to our family doctor, he got us an appointment at UC San Francisco in January 2005.
+After talking to our family doctor, he got us an appointment at UC San Francisco in January.
 We were glad to go, and we thought we could get a real answer as opposed to the first rheumatologist’s visit.
-Indeed, this rheumatologist told her that she did not have arthritis, but did not know what she did have wrong with her.
+Indeed, this rheumatologist told her that she did not have arthritis, but he did not know what was wrong with her.

 After months of continued pain, a friend sent us one of your articles on the effects of aspartame and arthritis.
-At the end of June 2005, Theresa stopped using anything with aspartame, and by the 4th of July, she was playing volleyball at a July 4th party.
+At the end of June, Theresa stopped using anything with aspartame, and by the 4th of July, she was playing volleyball at a July 4th party.

 Thank you for helping us get our life back.

 From Dr. Hull

-Most medical schools only require a cursory course in nutrition, and the AMA has encouraged their members to avoid addressing this very litigious issue.
+Most medical schools only require one cursory course in nutrition, and the AMA has encouraged their members to avoid addressing this very litigious issue.

 My best in health to you both.